Cancer and Dysphagia: Causes, Symptoms, and How to Manage Swallowing Difficulties During Treatment

 • Frequent throat clearing or a wet, gurgly voice quality after swallowing

-• Recurring pneumonia or chest infections from food or liquid entering airway
+• Recurring pneumonia or chest infections from food or liquid entering the airway

 • Drooling or difficulty controlling saliva